If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 Prepare the apple filing

-- Using the same bowl, stir together Bisquick, sugar, and butter until it has pea-sized lumps.
-Stir in the milk until just mixed.
+- Using the same bowl, stir together the Bisquick baking mix, sugar, and butter until combined.
+Slowly stir in the milk until just mixed.
+Don't overmix the batter.

-- Using a tablespoon, drop onto the top of the apple mixture.
-Bake Apple Cobbler at 350º for 45-55 minutes, until it is golden on top and the apple filling is bubbling.
+- Using a tablespoon, drop the biscuit dough on top of the apple mixture.
+Bake the apple cobbler at 350º for 45-55 minutes, until it is golden on top and the apple filling is bubbling.

 - Bisquick Cornbread (no cornmeal)